Day 0 - Creating Your Own Server - with Google Cloud Platform Free Tier

 - You have just installed the latest updates, so it should be secure for now

 Now you are ready to start the challenge.
-Day 1, here we go!
+Day 1, let’s go!